When Your Mind Wanders in Meditation

 Mind wandering during meditation happens when attention shifts from an intentional anchor into task-unrelated or stimulus-independent thought.
 That means the mind is generating content not tied to the immediate object of practice.

-Your anchor might be the breath, feet on tile, lower back meeting the cushion, or sound in the room.
+Your anchor might be the breath, the warmth of a coffee mug in your palms, your lower back settling into support, or a sound moving through the room.
 Mental content is everything else: plans, worries, images, memories, songs, opinions, and small creative sparks.
 Good breath awareness meditation gives you one simple place to return.

 Mind wandering is not the same as rumination, though they can overlap.
 Rumination usually means repetitive, sticky, distressing thought.
 Wandering can be negative, neutral, positive, or useful.
-A grocery list, a childhood memory, and a new idea for work are all different mental events, even if they all pull attention away.
+Remembering the dog leash, replaying a childhood scene, or suddenly imagining a cleaner line in a coding sprint are different mental events, even if each one pulls attention away.

 5 Mind Wandering During Meditation Facts for Beginners